drguilbe/distortion_age_gender_online/README.md

 # genderedageism

-This github contains all of the replication materials for Guilbeault & Delecourt, 2022, "Women are Depicted as Significantly Younger than Men in over One Million Images from Google, Wikipedia, and IMDb"
+This github contains all of the replication materials for Guilbeault & Delecourt, 2022, "Age-based Gender Inequality in over One Million Images from Google, Wikipedia, and IMDb"

 This git contains: <br>
 -An r script for replicating all main and supplementary analyses from the raw data. <br>